PART 8

 BUTTOCKS SEQUENCE

-- 3. The Engagement: You aren't actually moving your feet, but that outward pressure wakes up the buttock muscles immediately.
+The Engagement: That outward pressure wakes up the buttock muscles immediately.
 This anchors the King to the ground.

 The pelvis is not just a rotational driver; it is a vertical elevator.
 It channels force from the ground into the core to help you rise through impact and finish tall.